Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 # Pattern 1: Sliding Window
-In many problems dealing with an array (or a LinkedList), we are asked to find or calculate something among all the contiguous subarrays (or sublists) of a given size.
+In many problems dealing with an array (or a <b>LinkedList</b>), we are asked to find or calculate something among all the contiguous subarrays (or sublists) of a given size.
 For example, take a look at this problem:

 ### Find Averages of Sub Arrays
 https://leetcode.com/problems/maximum-average-subarray-i/